joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 | ![Sign:](./explorations/sign_samples_040.png) | ![Sign:](./explorations/sign_samples_041.png) |
 | ![Sign:](./explorations/sign_samples_042.png) | |

 From these we can see that there is a wide range of lighting and image quality.
 There even are images that are very dark.
+Also, we can see that triangular signs are over represented with regards to the data set.

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.